kaltura/playkit-js-google-tag-manager/docs/guide.md

-### Triggering player UI elements clicks
+### Tracking player UI elements clicks

-In order to trigger Some Player Elements Clicks when condition of CSS selectors are true, You should use the 'Click Classes' option of the conditions list.
+In order to track some Player elements Clicks when condition of CSS selectors are true, You should use the 'Click Classes' option of the conditions list.

-Player elements do not contain id's selector but only css classes.
+Player elements are identified by css class selectors.
+(Player elements do not contain id selectors).

 ![Screen-Shot-GTM-Dashborrd-Trigger-Configuration](./images/Screen-Shot-GTM-Dashborrd-Trigger-Configuration.png)